teenxsky/tye/README.md

 ## 🚀 Installation

-Getting started is as easy as 1-2-3:

 1. Download the latest release from our [official page](https://github.com/teenxsky/tye/releases/tag/0.0.1)
 2. Run the installer for your platform
 3. Launch the game and begin your cosmic journey!

 ## 🌟 Credits

-Meet the team behind the invasion:

 - [@Kutorgin Ruslan](https://github.com/teenxsky)
 - [@Roman Sokolovsky](https://github.com/r0manch1k)